This article will cover the following topics:

 - Understanding Activities — Tasks and Appointments

 Discover the helpful tool in the Navigator menu “Notifications”, to keep an eye on how many and which Task activities are overdue, as well as those that are on time based on their due date.
 From the Navigator menu, scroll to the middle of the page and on the left side is the Notifications section.
-Click the drop down next to tasks to discover all the upcoming activities as well as those that are overdue (in red).
+Click the drop-down next to tasks to discover all the upcoming activities, who they belong to, as well as those that are overdue (in red).

 In the middle of the Navigator Menu is a section titled Suggestions.
 In this area, Pipeliner gathers the data that has been entered, information about when it was entered, moved, last worked on, or the activities with it, and then provides some suggestions on what you might want to do at this point.